In early 1970, David Niven was still struggling to knuckle down and write the book which would eventually be released as “The Moon’s a Balloon”.

 The working cruise

 Before finishing ‘The Statue’, David was once again looking for assistance with his memoirs.
-Trubshawe was invited to recall their army days, and David also surreptitiously arranged for Hjördis and himself to take a ‘holiday’ cruise along the coast of Turkey with Rex Harrison, and Elizabeth Rees-Williams – the actor Richard Harris’ former wife.
-(Roger Moore’s autobiography mentions that Harrison’s wife Rachel didn’t like sailing – so instead he brought along her best friend, the aforementioned Ms Rees-Williams, on his yearly cruises… They married in 1971.)
+Trubshawe was invited to recall their army days, and David surreptitiously arranged for Hjördis and himself to take a ‘holiday’ cruise along the coast of Turkey with Rex Harrison, and Elizabeth Rees-Williams – the actor Richard Harris’ former wife.
+(Roger Moore’s autobiography mentions that Harrison’s wife Rachel didn’t like sailing – so instead he brought along her best friend, the aforementioned Ms Rees-Williams… They married in 1971.)

 According to Charles Francisco, David ignored Hjördis‘ objections to him making it a working break, and smuggled a notebook on-board to harvest Rex Harrison’s memories of old Hollywood.
 When Rex later read David’s book, he complained: “They’re are all MY stories!”

 As an aside, the following summer Richard Burton invited Harrison and his fiancee for cocktails on his yacht, and recorded that on arrival: “Rex was already paralysed with booze, so was Rees-Williams.
 We all agreed after they had left that this couple were among the most unattractive we’d come across in a long time and the thought of their getting married before the end of the month a monstrous joke.”

 After arriving for summer at Cap Ferrat, David promised that he would write for at least one hour a day, and then promptly set off for a week of fun with friends in New York, which was rounded off with an earful from son Jamie for putting family last on his itinerary.